RMelRod/HCAHPS-Patient-Satisfaction-Survey-Data-Cleaning-Visualization/README.md

 # HCAHPS Patient Satisfaction Survey Data Cleaning & Visualization
 ## **1. Project Overview**

 **Background:** [The Hospital Value-Based Purchasing (VBP) Program](https://www.cms.gov/medicare/quality/initiatives/hospital-quality-initiative/hospital-value-based-purchasing) is one of several value-based care programs introduced by the Affordable Care Act (2010).
 Value-based care links provider reimbursement to the quality of care they provide.
-Under the programs, hospitals receive payment adjustments from the government based on the quality of care the hospitals deliver to patients during inpatient stays.
-To determine how often that hospital provided excellent care a standardized survey is used (The Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) survey) to measure patients' perceptions of their hospital experiences.
+Under the programs, hospitals receive payment adjustments from The  Centers for Medicare and Medicaid Services (CMS) based on the quality of care the hospitals deliver to patients during inpatient stays.

+To measure patients' perceptions of their hospital experiences, The Hospital Consumer Assessment of Healthcare Providers and Systems survey or HCAHPS survey was developed and is used throughout the United States.
 The percentage of patients that answered top box questions (survey scores = "Always"/"9-10") is collected from the survey and submitted to the Centers for Medicare and Medicaid Services (CMS) to assess that hospitals performance from a predetermined baseline period.

-Therefore,
+Every year CMS sets aside 2% of the total reimbursement that they pay each hospital for Medicare & Medicaid inpatients.
+If the hospital performs poorly according to measures established by the HVBPP (which includes quality of patient care), they will not earn back the 2% set aside.
+However, the best hospitals will earn back the 2% plus a bonus.

 **Objective:**  To clean, categorize and visualize HCAHPS (Hospital Consumer Assessment of Healthcare Providers and Systems) survey scores.
 By focusing on top box answers, (survey scores = "Always"/"9-10") for each HCAHPS question, to identify the quality of patient care in 3,000+ hospitals nationwide.

 **Scope:** This project involved importing raw HCAHPS survey data, raw provider cost report data, handling NULL values, de-duplication of records, data standardization, and ensuring data integrity for visualization in Tableau.